tdwg/ac/code/termlist-header.md

 ### 1.3 Categories of terms

 An Audubon Core (AC) record is a description of a multimedia resource using the AC vocabularies.
-Two kinds of terms are specified by this
+Three kinds of terms are specified by this
-document: those terms which describe representation-independent aspects of the media and those which describe representation-dependent aspects.
+document: those terms which describe representation-independent aspects of the media, those which describe representation-dependent aspects, and those that designate specified parts of the media item.
 Most terms are representation-independent, referring to an "abstract multimedia resource".
 One such term, `ac:hasServiceAccessPoint`, refers to or contains representation-dependent service access point metadata